Tefx/Brick/README.md

 # Brick
-scripting and running scientific workflows in Python
+scripting and running scientific workflows in Python.

+Support processor/container/VM as environments, support local machine, cluster, IaaS and CaaS as service provider.

+**The project is in very early stage.**

 test/MoWSC/test.py is a real-world example which I use to run my paper experiments.